se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

 model can call tools, read output, and loop, fixing mistakes, just like a human would.
-Many other things in this course - tests, formatters, linters, type checking, and CI all feed into the agentic loop, letting the agent correct mistakes and produces high quality output.
+Many other things in this course - tests, formatters, linters, type checking, and CI all feed into the agentic loop, letting the agent correct mistakes and produce high quality output.

 Most harnesses have these features: